 I am Sorry

-These are important words we wish for our children to learn to use but teaching children to say sorry and really mean it is not so much about insisting on specific words.
+These are important words we wish for our children to learn to use.
+Teaching children to say sorry and really mean it is not so much about insisting on specific words.

 Teaching Children To Say Sorry Without Insisting On Apologies